CodeWiki2021/CodeWiki2021.github.io/README.md

 The remaining 549 full names and their abbreviations are used as golden set.

 To We randomly sample 50 aggregation relations for the evaluation.
 For each sampled aggregation relation, we randomly retrieve 100 distinct code snippets (not used for the mining of aggregation relations) that contain all the parts of the aggregation relation as its code contexts.
 The aggregation relation is considered to be meaningful if the combination of its parts (e.g., "r", "g" and "b") represents the meaning of its whole (e.g., "RGB") in at least one code snippet.
-The results and manual annotations of aggregation relations are as follows:<br>
+The evaluation results of aggregation relations are as follows:<br>
 - [Aggregation Relations](./RQ1_aggregation_result.txt)

 ### RQ2
 To evaluate the accuracy of CoLiCo's online linking, we randomly select 50 code snippets that are included in different Stack Overflow posts from the adap tation dataset.
 These code snippets cover different domains such as encryption, network, image, GUI.
 We use CoLiCo to identify Wikipedia concept linkings and explanations for the 50 code snippets.
 We choose a word sense disambiguation and entity linking approach called Babelfy as the baseline.
-The results and annotations are as follows:<br>
+The evaluation results are as follows:<br>
 - [Concept Linking by CoLiCo](./RQ2_CoLiCo_concept_linking_result.zip)
 - [Explanantion Excerption by CoLiCo](./RQ2_CoLiCo_explanation_excerption_result.zip)
 - [Concept Linking by Babelfy](./RQ2_Babelfy_concept_linking_result.zip)